pingcap/docs-cn/statistics.md

 ### Manual collection

-You can run the `ANALYZE` statement to collect statistics.
+Currently, TiDB collects statistical information as a full collection.
+You can execute the `ANALYZE TABLE` statement to collect statistics.

 > **Note:**
 >
-> The execution time of `ANALYZE TABLE` in TiDB is longer than that in MySQL or InnoDB.
+> - The execution time of `ANALYZE TABLE` in TiDB is longer than that in MySQL or InnoDB.
 In InnoDB, only a small number of pages are sampled, while in TiDB a comprehensive set of statistics is completely rebuilt.
-Scripts that were written for MySQL may naively expect `ANALYZE TABLE` will be a short-lived operation.
+Scripts that were written for MySQL might mistakenly expect that `ANALYZE TABLE` will be a short-lived operation.
->
-> For quicker analysis, you can set `tidb_enable_fast_analyze` to `1` to enable the Quick Analysis feature.
-The default value for this parameter is `0`.
->
-> After Quick Analysis is enabled, TiDB randomly samples approximately 10,000 rows of data to build statistics.
-Therefore, in the case of uneven data distribution or a relatively small amount of data, the accuracy of statistical information is relatively poor.
-It might lead to poor execution plans, such as choosing the wrong index.
-If the execution time of the normal `ANALYZE` statement is acceptable, it is recommended to disable the Quick Analysis feature.
->
-> `tidb_enable_fast_analyze` is an experimental feature, which currently **does not match exactly** with the statistical information of `tidb_analyze_version=2`.
-Therefore, you need to set the value of `tidb_analyze_version` to `1` when `tidb_enable_fast_analyze` is enabled.

-#### Full collection
+> - Starting from v7.5.0, the [Fast Analyze feature (`tidb_enable_fast_analyze`)](/system-variables.md#tidb_enable_fast_analyze) and the [incremental collection feature](https://docs.pingcap.com/tidb/v7.4/statistics#incremental-collection) for statistics are deprecated.

 You can perform full collection using the following syntax.